Why are you replacing the water main?

 - Fencing and barriers around open construction pits

-- Contractor plans to have two staging areas at which they will store equipment and supplies:
+- Contractor plans to have a staging areas at which they will store equipment and supplies:

 - Eastern Parkway & Beargrass Creek